postmannen/steward/README.md

 ToNode Node `json:"toNode" yaml:"toNode"`
 // ToNodes to specify several hosts to send message to in the
 // form of an slice/array.
+// The ToNodes field is only a concept that exists when messages
+// are injected f.ex. on a socket, and there they are directly
+//converted into separate node messages for each node, and from
+// there the ToNodes field is not used any more within the system.
+// With other words, a message that exists within Steward is always
+// for just for a single node.
 ToNodes []Node `json:"toNodes,omitempty" yaml:"toNodes,omitempty"`
 // The actual data in the message.
 This is typically where we
 // specify the cli commands to execute on a node, and this is